Dartmouth-Data-Analytics-Core/DAC-WES-pipeline/README.md

 |`reference.fa`|file, fasta format|fasta file for your organism.
 Required for script `001_prepare_bed_list.bash`|
 |`bed.list`| file, txt format| text file generated in `001_prepare_bed_list.bash`|

+Examples of these files can be found in the `example_files/` folder.

 ## Implementation